Popular Devi Temples in Uttarakhand

 02. Mansa Devi Temple, Haridwar

-03. Chandi Devi Temple, Haridwar
+03. Chandi Devi Mandir, Haridwar

 04. Maya Devi Temple, Haridwar